-GEORGE ELVIN
+Author: GEORGE ELVIN

-NORTH CAROLINA STATE UNIVERSITY, USA
+Affiliation: NORTH CAROLINA STATE UNIVERSITY, USA

 University inclusivity statements often aspire to create a more diverse, equitable, and inclusive environment.
 In architectural education, the experience of real environments is the foundation of the educational experience.
 But is the immersion in real environments that architectural education demands available to all?
 Poor, urban, and minority students, for instance, have traditionally been underserved by environmental education.
 Nature-based extended reality (NXR), as described here, may provide a path for all learners to experience the immersion in real environments that is the foundation of environmental design education.
-This article describes several innovative online learning strategies and technologies in NXR courses for inclusive learning in environmental design.
-These strategies were developed by the author for use in an NXR graduate architectural design course at North Carolina State University (NC State).
+This article describes several innovative online learning strategies and technologies in NXR courses for inclusive learning in environmental design course at North Carolina State University (NC State).
 Employing these strategies, the author offers a framework for structuring ideas, activities, and resources in NXR courses in environmental design curricula.
 The fundamental research question asked in this research project is, "As inclusive learning gains importance in higher education, can online education help make the virtual experience of nature and design in nature available to all?"
 This question weaves together three strands in architectural education: inclusive learning, extended reality learning, and environmental education.